Supporting Cognitive Independence With Memorization

 Rote Memorization

 There are some things that we should memorize, like our multiplication tables and the list of prepositions.
-I think a friend said it best when she said, “Now, I don’t have to think about those things at all and can get on with the task at hand.”
-She said this in front of a class and the kids were not convinced, but I was.
+A friend said it best when she said, “Now, I don’t have to think about those things at all and can get on with the task at hand.”
+She said this in front of a class, and the kids were unconvinced, but I was.
 I had been forced to memorize those things, too, and am grateful for it.
 If I had to use my fingers to figure out 9×7 all the time, I think I would go crazy, but that is how some students are taught their multiplication tables today – with charts and a nifty neato method for anything times nine.
 Why are we wasting their time?
 Just ask them to memorize the multiplication facts!

 Ask them to memorize the prepositions, the Gettysburg Address, important dates in our history, a sonnet by Shakespeare, a Native American prayer, most frequently misused words, and the rules for how to use them properly, and a host of other important information every educated person should know.
 It is not for me to list all the important information here; I am not the authority.
-We cannot forego using rote memorization just because some teachers have misused the tool in the past.
-We need to use the tool correctly to help students put things in their mental toolkit they can easily retrieve.
+We cannot forego using rote memorization just because some teachers have misused the tool.
+We need to use the tool correctly to help students put things in their mental toolkit that they can easily retrieve.

 Lectures

 The lecture, as a tool, is not a technique that should be immediately discarded, however.
 Again, the problem is not with the tool, but how it is used.
-In K-12 classrooms, teachers tend to use lectures correctly – to provide information students will need to know before they can proceed to read a text, practice a concept, or experiment.
-In higher education, however, lectures are still used for large classes as the main mode of information-gathering.
+In K-12 classrooms, teachers use lectures correctly – to provide information students need to know before they can read a text, practice a concept, or experiment.
+In higher education, however, lectures are still used for large classes as the main information-gathering mode.

 Using the ‘Banking Education’ Tools as Step One

-I believe that if we use rote memorization and lectures as part of step one in any unit, then we are using them correctly.
+If we use rote memorization and lectures as part of step one in any unit, then we use them correctly.

-We are advocating against educational methods that are not democratic.
-We are advocating for educational methods that allow students to flourish.
+We are advocating against educational methods that are not democratic and for methods that allow students to flourish.

-We are helping them collect the tools they need and how to use them almost instinctively.
+We are helping them collect the necessary tools and how to use them almost instinctively.

-I leave you with a portion of one of my favorite poems and ask you if you agree with me that Taylor Mali knows what it takes to truly educate another human being.
+I leave you with a portion of one of my favorite poems and ask if you agree that Taylor Mali knows what it takes to truly educate another human being.
 I think he does.

 Taylor Mali (2002) wrote in What Teachers Make: